 - The Taskbar, by default, is the entire row that runs from the Start button to the right side of the screen.
-It has the search area right next to the Start button (integrated with Cortana), and little icons of quick access applications, as well as of those that are running.
+It has the search area right next to the Start button (integrated with Cortana) and little icons of quick access applications and those that are running.
 And the end of this bar is the notification area.

 Step-by-step tricks for Windows 10’s Start Menu

-Considering the Start Menu is the gateway to your computer, having control over it will give you the best experience with your system.
+Considering the Start Menu is the gateway to your computer, mastering it will give you the best experience with your system.
 These are what I do whenever I set up a new Windows 10 computer.